Skip to content

 x-uws-operation-profile: udon # profile metadata does not replace the missing selector

-# error: requires exactly one of openapiOperationId or openapiOperationRef
+# error: requires exactly one source operation selector or OpenAPI selector

 From The Big Fixture

-The large round-trip fixture includes OpenAPI-bound operations with request locations, outputs, execution controls, criteria, and actions:
+The large round-trip fixture includes OpenAPI-bound compatibility operations with request locations, outputs, execution controls, criteria, and actions:

 operation "fetch_ticket" {